CEA blood test

 How to Prepare for the Test

 Smoking may increase the CEA level.
-If you smoke, your doctor may tell you to avoid doing so for a short time before the test.
+If you smoke, your health care provider may tell you to avoid doing so for a short time before the test.

 How the Test will Feel